13 Boldest Indian Movies About Sex

-This Dibakar Banerjee directed anthology flick tells three stories each dealing with a different theme.
-The second segment of the film deals with sex and it follows a girl working in a supermarket who gets entangled in a complex relationship with a man who tries to take advantage of her by making a sex tape involving her and then sell it so that he can settle his debts with the loan sharks.
-It’s a very disturbing, honest portrayal of sex and how it’s still widely considered a taboo in India with women often ending up being on the “wrong” side of the act.
+This Dibakar Banerjee-directed anthology flick tells three stories, each dealing with a different theme.
+The second segment of the film deals with sex, and it follows a girl working in a supermarket who gets entangled in a complex relationship with a man who tries to take advantage of her by making a sex tape involving her and then selling it so that he can settle his debts with the loan sharks.
+It’s a very disturbing, honest portrayal of sex and how it’s still widely considered a taboo in India, with women often ending up being on the “wrong” side of the act.
+You can watch the film here.

-A 15 year old boy spies on his gorgeous neighbor and falls in love with her.
+A 15-year-old boy spies on his gorgeous neighbor and falls in love with her.
 Yes!
-Well, in case you are still wondering, it’s a remake of the Krzyzstof Kieslowski classic ‘A Short Film About Love’.
-Aditya Seal and Manisha Koirala star in the lead roles and the film, as you’d expect, did generate controversy in India over its unusually bold depiction of sex and promiscuity.
+Well, in case you are still wondering, it’s a remake of the Krzysztof Kieslowski classic ‘A Short Film About Love.’
+Aditya Seal and Manisha Koirala star in the lead roles, and the film, as you’d expect, did generate controversy in India over its unusually bold depiction of sex and promiscuity.
 While it may seem like a simple romantic drama on the surface, the film’s subtle, layered depiction of teenage sexual angst makes it a love story of infinite complexity and profound depths.

 One of the most underrated Indian films of the decade, ‘Miss Lovely’ is a film of staggering ambition and authoritative vision.
-It delves deep into places we fear, places we wish never really existed.
-It takes a disturbing look at the very edges of society and the various lives that ordinary people with ordinary dreams and desires lead everyday.
-The film’s major focus is directed towards exploring the dark sides of Mumbai’s C-Grade porn-horror film industry of the 80s but sexual frustration and angst are some of the themes the film explicitly deals with.
-This is quite simply a film unlike any other Indian film you’ve seen.
+It delves deep into places we fear and wish never existed.
+It takes a disturbing look at the very edges of society and the various lives that ordinary people with ordinary dreams and desires lead daily.
+The film’s major focus is directed towards exploring the dark sides of Mumbai’s C-grade porn-horror film industry of the 80s, but sexual frustration and angst are some of the themes the film explicitly deals with.
+This is a film unlike any other Indian film you’ve seen.
+It can be streamed here.

 The Anurag Kashyap thriller tells the story of a British woman who arrives in India looking for her father.
-She doesn’t have a work permit and as her stay prolongs, she begins to work at a massage parlor where she sexually pleases her clients.
-However, it is revealed in the end that her father is one of her regular clients who knew that she was his daughter all along.
+She doesn’t have a work permit, and as her stay prolongs, she begins to work at a massage parlor where she sexually pleases her clients.
+However, it is revealed in the end that her father is one of her regular clients who knew she was his daughter all along.
 Devastated and shocked, she hangs up her yellow boots and leaves as her lifelong quest comes to a very disturbing end.
 The film is a deeply disturbing and utterly truthful commentary on contemporary Indian society and the plaguing cult of godmen in India.
+You can watch it here.

-Indian cinema has been taking on a lot of bold, provocative themes over the last few years and whilst it’s certainly a great thing to push the art form further ahead, the fact remains that only a few of them have been good.
+Indian cinema has been taking on a lot of bold, provocative themes over the last few years, and whilst it’s certainly a great thing to push the art form further ahead, the fact remains that only a few of them have been good.
 ‘Unfreedom’ might just be one of them.
-The film follows two storylines, one in New Delhi where a homosexual girl kidnaps her bisexual lover and the other one in New York where a Muslim fundamentalist is on a mission to kill a Muslim scholar and decides to kidnap him.
-The film generated controversy over its explicit depiction of sex and nudity and was never released in India except for a few film festivals.
+The film follows two storylines: one in New Delhi, where a homosexual girl kidnaps her bisexual lover, and the other one in New York, where a Muslim fundamentalist is on a mission to kill a Muslim scholar and decides to kidnap him.
+The film generated controversy over its explicit depiction of sex and nudity and was never released in India except for a few film festivals. it is available here.

 6. Kama Sutra: A Tale of Love (1996)